nikoschalikias/STM32F103C6_CAN2/tasks.md

 - [ ] 9.
 Add Board Block diagram
 - [ ] 10.
 Create a slide describing the board connectivity
 - [ ] 11.
 Review and document the light-weight printf() function used
-- [ ] 12. review and document FSM framework
+- [ ] 12.
+Review and document FSM framework
+- [ ] 13.
+Review and document Atollic studio status for 2022